qdm12/ddns-updater/README.md

 Note that:

-- you can specify multiple hosts for the same domain using a comma separated list.
-For example with `"owner": "@,subdomain1,subdomain2",`.
+- you can specify multiple owners/hosts for the same domain using a comma separated list.
+For example with `"domain": "example.com,sub.example.com,sub2.example.com",`.

 ### Environment variables